 Most adults seeking an evaluation have spent a lifetime learning to compensate for symptoms such as inattention, disorganization, and impulsivity.
 Because they are bright, creative, and good problem solvers, these undiagnosed individuals find ways to make life work for them — often until mounting family and career responsibilities push them to seek a diagnosis and symptom relief.
 Dr. William Dodson, a board-certified adult psychiatrist who has specialized in adults with ADHD for the last 23 years, says the average age of diagnosis in his practice is 39.

 “[These adults have] been able to find compensations and ways around their ADHD their entire lives,” says Dodson, until their challenges “just overwhelm their ability to cope with their ADHD.”
-They typically go to the doctor for other conditions they think they may have, like anxiety or depression.
+They typically go to the doctor for other conditions they think they may have, like anxiety or a mood disorder.

 Common complaints among adults with undiagnosed ADHD include:

 - Inability to finish projects